nolanyee/data-science-portfolio/depth-map-generator/README.md

 ## Technical Details
 ### Light Scattering
 The main assumption used to generate the depth map is that when incoming light hits the surface is scattered equally in all directions.
+This kind of diffuse reflection or scattering is called Lambertian reflectance.
 This assumption holds true if the surface is the same color throughout and the surface is matte.

 <img src="images/DepthMapFig1.png" width ="400">

 If the assumption holds, then the intensity of scattered light reaching the observer is the same for all regions of the surface that have the same amount of incident light.
+Thus the intensity observed is proportionally to the intensity of incident light.

 <img src="images/DepthMapFig2.png" width ="400">